Pepeye/ory/hydra/docs/AdminApi.md

 ## revoke_authentication_session

 > revoke_authentication_session(subject)
-Invalidates all login sessions of a certain user Invalidates a subject's authentication session
+Invalidates All Login Sessions of a Certain User Invalidates a Subject's Authentication Session

 This endpoint invalidates a subject's authentication session.
 After revoking the authentication session, the subject has to re-authenticate at ORY Hydra.
 This endpoint does not invalidate any tokens and does not work with OpenID Connect Front- or Back-channel logout.